 - Visa regulations and application forms can be obtained from the Department of Immigration of Malawi.

 - Visa arrangements in Malawi are on a reciprocal basis, so the list of countries whose citizens require a visa might change from time to time.

 - Citizens of most countries can obtain a visa upon arrival.
 Information about visas, fees and application process – including countries whose residents need a visa, and those who don’t – is available from Malawi’s Department of Immigration.

-- Visas need to be paid for in US dollars.
+- On arrival in the country, visas need to be paid for in US dollars.